jsks/czhttpd/README.md

 ---
 <br>
-**So why write it?** Because it's fun, and I have found use for czhttpd in quickly serving files on a local network and to test web pages.
+**So why write it?** Because it's fun, and I have found use for czhttpd in quickly serving files on a local network and testing web pages.

 ### Features:
 - Basic support for HTTP/1.1